nearform/titus/docs/developers/packages/titus-frontend/README.md

 If you have an Auth0 application configured, you can use [Auth0 Universal Login][auth0-login].
 In this situation:
-- users click on titus "Login Through Auth0" button
+- click on Titus "Login Through Auth0" button
-- they are redirected to Auth0 login page
+- you are redirected to Auth0 login page
-- they provide their credentials
+- provide your credentials
-- they are redirected titus login page, with authentication data in the url
+- you are redirected Titus login page, with authentication data in the URL
-- the provider get the details, store them in local storage, and grant access to dashboard
+- the provider stores the details in local storage and grants access to dashboard

 To enable it, do the following:
 1. Provide Auth0 details in the titus-frontend `.env` file (`REACT_APP_AUTH0_*` variables)